-- 1) An image in a table row, where the whole table row acts like a button.
+- A non-interactive image in a table row, where the whole table row acts like a button.

 Name describes the purpose of the control

 - Set a label in Interface Builder in the Identity Inspector

 - Group visible text label and the control in the same view container: accessibilityFrameInContainerSpace

 - setTitle( ) method

 - If no visible label, use accessibilityLabel on control